aberke/income-race-bikes/README.md

 Can use URL parameter `?ha` to hide the about section and have the map take up the full height of the frame.
 This is useful when embedding in an iframe.

 Can also use parameter `?study-boundary` to toggle the boundy of the region studied for each city.

+## Quantiative analysis and publication

+This repository also contains analysis notebooks for our paper.

+> Berke, A., Truitt, W., Larson, K. (2023).
+Is access to public bike-share networks equitable?
+A multiyear spatial analysis across 5 U.S. Cities.
+Journal of Transport Geography, Volume 114, 2024, 103759, ISSN 0966-6923. https://doi.org/10.1016/j.jtrangeo.2023.103759.